 Biosciences is committed to active management of the BSP by continually evaluating the state of the plan and undertaking periodic refreshes to improve the plan.
 The BSP was first refreshed in 2013 to establish an implementation framework.
 In 2016, the plan was updated to reflect organizational changes at Berkeley Lab and within Biosciences, and to include a new section for strategic technology development.
 The most recent version of the plan was updated in 2019 to integrate computing approaches more thoroughly through the science strategies, structure the Health section to represent true enduring capabilities in Biosciences, and to more clearly articulate our aspirations in biodefense and biosecurity.

 In 2018, Biosciences released a 5-year Progress Report that measured progress towards meeting the 5-year milestones outlined in the 2016 version of the BSP.
 The report describes the hard work of nearly 650 Biosciences staff in four main locations over a period of five years.
-Biosciences staff responsible for the implementation of the strategies (Strategy Leads) were asked to submit information from across the Area (and, in some cases, from the larger Berkeley Lab community) that described progress towards completion of those 5-year milestones.
 Strategy Leads were asked to assess the completion of milestones by determining if they were achieved to their satisfaction.
 Success was measured by factors including publications, active funding for research, and establishment of new research programs.
 The Strategy Leads also provided outlooks for future progress toward their 10-year metrics, as well as assessments of strengths and gaps of the associated research programs.
-These assessments will help Biosciences identify new program development opportunities and future strategic directions for the Area.
+These assessments helped Biosciences identify new program development opportunities and future strategic directions for the Area.

 |Energy||Blake Simmons||Henrik Scheller, Steve Singer, Jan Kern|